 Step 4: Wait until the scanning and repairing process completes.

-However, if there are physical bad sectors, you could buy a new flash drive.
+However, if there are physical bad sectors, you could buy new USB storage devices.

 Scan for Virus

-If your problem does not solve through the above methods and causes to this problem cannot be detected then you can try antivirus.
-This USB flash drive might become abnormal because of virus.
+If your problem does not solve through the above methods and causes to this problem cannot be detected, then you can try running an anti-virus scan.
+USB storage devices are susceptible to viruses.
+Please make sure it's not a infected device.
 You can use built-in Windows Defender Antivirus or another reliable third-party antivirus software to do this.

 We need your feedback on whether this article can help you restore USB drive to original state.
-If you have problems in restoring USB drive to original state, you can leave a comment below or email to [email protected] for help.
+If you have problems in getting back correct drive size, you can leave a comment below or email to [email protected] for help.
 We will try our best to help you.

 Restore USB Dive to Original State FAQ